judycurie/judycurie/docs/nav/science/teaching.md

 **2015 - Adjunct/ Tutor**
 Victoria University of Wellington
-School of Architecture and Design, Wellington & Wairarapa, New Zealand, tutoring Design Communication Course (SARC261), tutoring parametric design workshops
+School of Architecture and Design, Wellington & Wairarapa, New Zealand, tutoring Design Communication Course (SARC261), tutoring parametric design workshops;

+University: Victoria University of Wellington
+Duration: 1 trimester (Trimester 2) 13.07.2015 - 30.10.2015
+Department: School of Architecture and Design
+Course: SARC 261 Communication
+Program: 200-level (Undergraduate, 2nd year)
+Number of students: 20
+Responsibilities: preparation of the program – Rhino/Grasshopper, conduction of the classes, consultations on projects, marking

+University: Victoria University of Wellington
+Duration: 1 trimester (Trimester 2) 13.07.2015 - 30.10.2015
+Department: School of Architecture and Design
+Course: ARCI 412 ARCHITECTURE DESIGN RESEARCH
+Program: 400- level (Graduate, 4th year)
+Number of students: 20
+Responsibilities: leading workshop – part of the course program, preparation of the workshop content, consultation on projects, final review of the projects, giving seminars

+**2014-2015 - Assistant/Tutor**
+University: Wroclaw University of Technology
+Duration: 1 semester (winter term 2014/2015) 1.30.2014-15.02.2015
+Department: Faculty of Architecture
+Course: Advanced 2D and 3D Design Tools in Spatial Planning
+Program: Graduate (5th year)
+Number of students: 25
+Responsibilities: introduction for students to Rhino/

 # Leadership of workshops at international conferences